 Zone 6 Hydrangea Care – Growing Hydrangeas In Zone 6 Gardens

 Hydrangeas are one of those ideal shrubs that offer gorgeous flowers with a touch of magic since you can change the color of bigleaf flowers.
 Fortunately for those in chilly climates, you can find cold hardy hydrangeas easily.
+In fact, there are many great options for hydrangeas by zone.
 Are you interested in growing hydrangeas in zone 6?
-Read on for tips on the best hydrangeas for zone 6.
+Read on for tips on the best hydrangeas for this growing zone.

 When you live in zone 6, it sometimes seems as though all the best shrubs require milder climates.
 That is not true of cold hardy hydrangeas, though.
 With some 23 different types of hydrangeas, you are sure to find hydrangeas for zone 6.